supboiii552/supboiii552/README.md

 professional vibe coder

 my dumbass district gives us ipads which are so restrictive id rather have a chromebook at this point which is a really low bar😒🙄

+our disctrict uses mosyle to restrict the ipads really heavily so if you have a bypass pls tell me